 Most listings are in the $20's per square foot per year.
 The Glendale region is seeing a an increase in rates.
 In the last 3 months, the median rate went up $6 per sqft per year.
 That's a 27% rise in rent.

-Compared to the rest of the Salt Lake City market, the Glendale region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Salt Lake City market, the Glendale submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 8 listings have come on the market, which means spaces most likley are leasing quickly.
+In the last 90 days, 8 listings have been made available, which means listings might be leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 13% of the available space in the Glendale are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 88% of the listings in the Glendale are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,300 sqft.
 Most properties in this region are around 2 stories.
 Most buildings in this area were built in 2001 and are Class A.